abhishekuniyal2024/5-nov-red-teaming-contextual-bias/readme.md

 ## this project is created on 5 nov 2025. 'detoxify + nlp' approach did not work as expected. now i am moving to contextual_bias approach.
 - i will have to deliver this project by tuesday 11-nov.
-- set temp to 0 and seed fix 0. so answer will most likely remain same.
+- set temp to 0 and random_seed fix 0. so answer will most likely remain same.

 ## **installation guide:**
 - create env: python3.10 -m venv venv